Roshan-ud-Daulah: Works

 Roshan-ud-Daulah was known for the construction of the Sunehri Masjid in the Chandni Chowk in Dehli, which he built for the local Sufi Saint, Shah Bik, of whom he was a disciple.
 The Sunehri mosque is a place of interest as it was here that Nader Shah ordered a massacre in Delhi.
 As a governor of the region of Saharanpur, Roshan-ud-Daulah also donated the Ambehta to his Pir Shah Muhammad Baqir, a son of Shah Abdul Maali, whose descendants still retain their ancestral property.
 He celebrated Mawlid, the anniversary of the Prophet, "on a grand scale...everyday he sent abundant supplies of various preparations such as Pulao and Sheer Birunj(milk dressed in rice) during the entire period of the festivities."
 He spent vast sums during the Urs ceremony at the Dargah of the Chishti saint, Bakhtiyar Kaki, in Mehrauli of south Delhi.
 He provided elaborate lighting devices along the 15 km road that led to the Dargah from the imperial palace at Dehli.

 The Emperor, his mother, and ladies of the Harem sat at the Lahori gate of the Fort, enjoyed the scene of illumination, and before midnight retired to their apartments.
 Once a week Roshan-ud-Daula held the Majlis-i-Sama to which he invited a large number of mystics, saints, 'Ulama and pious persons of the city.
 In a state of ecstasy he tore up his golden clothes and distributed the pieces among the singers, besides offering gold and silver coins to them.
 When the music was over, the gathering was entertained with sumptuous meals consisting of several dishes in gold and silver wares.

 Relatives

 His brother, Fakhr-ud-Daulah was governor of Kashmir and Bihar, until he was sacked from his posts.
 He was reinstated as governor of Kashmir by Nader Shah.

+Roshan-ud-Daulah was known to have several sons.
+Among them, Khan-i-Khanan Muhammad Kabir Khan was appointed Bakhshi of the Deccan by Salabat Jang, and Roshan-ud Dawlah Munawwar Ali Khan succeeded his uncle Fakhr-ud-Daulah as governor of Bihar.